Best Sleeping Position for Peripheral Artery Disease (PAD)

 Role of Restorative Sleep

-Sleep Challenges with PAD
+Sleep Challenges in PAD

-Exploring Sleeping Positions for Optimal Comfort
+Exploring Sleeping Positions for Maximum Comfort

 Common Sleeping Positions

-Advantages and Disadvantages
+Advantages & Disadvantages

-The Best Sleeping Position for PAD
+Best Position to Sleep for PAD

-1. Elevated Legs Position:
+1. Position of Elevated Legs

-2. Supine Position (Back Sleeping):
+2. Supine Position (Back Sleeping)

-3. Lateral Position (Side Sleeping):
+3. Lateral Position (Side Sleeping)

-4. Avoiding Prone Position (Stomach Sleeping):
+4. Avoiding the Prone Position (Stomach Sleeping)

 Source: shaafimedical.com